sagshome/DIY/DevNotes.md

+## Profiles ##
+* Extend the User model

+### Actions Needed ###
+* Login  - Using stock view with customized template
+* Logout - Using stock view with customized template
+* Lost Password - Using stock view with customized template
+  * Just use the email for the username ?
+* Register
+  * email_address is the only required field
+  * User statis is active = False
+  * On successful submit - redirect to info page telling them to check their email,  and send an email
+  * Confirm / set password
+    * User status is active = True
+* Change Password
+* Change Profile

 ## How do deal with stock splits

 Using the API from **alphavantage**,   I get records that look like a Dividend but they are adjusted stock splits.